Phragmites australis aka Common Reed

 Common Reed, Phragmites

-How to care for Common Reed
+How difficult is it to take care of Common Reed

 If you're looking for a plant that offers a moderate level of challenge, Common Reed is a great choice to test your gardening skills.